rakudo-p5/v5/STATUS.md

         <tr align='center'><td align='left'>op/context.v5</td><td>6</td><td>1</td><td>0</td><td>0</td><td>7</td></tr>
         <tr align='center'><td align='left' rowspan='2'>op/chr.v5</td><td>6</td><td>36</td><td>0</td><td>0</td><td>42</td></tr>
         <tr><td colspan='5'>Invalid character for UTF-8 encoding<br />
-  in method chr at src/gen/CORE.setting:3945<br />
+  in method chr at gen/parrot/CORE.setting:4221<br />
   in sub hexes at t/spec/op/chr.v5:57<br />
   in block  at t/spec/op/chr.v5:69<br />
-  in method reify at src/gen/CORE.setting:6907<br />
+  in method reify at gen/parrot/CORE.setting:7248<br />
-  in method reify at src/gen/CORE.setting:6802<br />
+  in method reify at gen/parrot/CORE.setting:7143<br />
-  in method gimme at src/gen/CORE.setting:7235<br />
+  in method gimme at gen/parrot/CORE.setting:7571<br />
-  in method sink at src/gen/CORE.setting:7645<br />
+  in method sink at gen/parrot/CORE.setting:7981<br />
   in block  at t/spec/op/chr.v5:21<br />
+  in any  at t/spec/op/chr.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left'>t/v5/05-while.v5</td><td>5</td><td>0</td><td>0</td><td>0</td><td>5</td></tr>
         <tr align='center'><td align='left' rowspan='2'>t/v5/04-string.v5</td><td>5</td><td>15</td><td>0</td><td>0</td><td>20</td></tr>
         <tr><td colspan='5'>Length argument to substr out of range.
 Is: -11, should be in 0..Inf; use *-11 if you want to index relative to the end<br />
-  in method sink at src/gen/CORE.setting:11591<br />
+  in method sink at gen/parrot/CORE.setting:12028<br />
   in block  at t/v5/04-string.v5:32<br />
+  in any  at t/v5/04-string.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>op/defined.v5</td><td>5</td><td>0</td><td>0</td><td>0</td><td>5</td></tr>
         <tr><td colspan='5'>WARNINGS:<br />